shahincsejnu/k8s-extended-apiserver-DIY/README.md

     - Standard TLS client library of Go does not support this CRL method

 - `certlogik.com/decoder`: For decoding the key, note that never give your private key here
+- `maxmind.com` for seeing the IP location & Info
+- `traceroute google.com` to see the route from your ip to google.com's ip

+## Webhooks in K8s

+There are three webhooks in kubernetes.
+   - Mutation Webhook
+   - Validation Webhook
+   - Conversion Webhook

 ## Encryption